 Pros:

-- Circumferential grooves help channel water away to reduce hydroplaning and improve wet braking.
+- Circumferential grooves help reduce hydroplaning risk in wet weather.

 Cons: